 MACS390 will expose you to a wide range of information about peace and war in the local and global media environment (informed).
-Through all of the assessment tasks, you will have to find materials for yourself and to connect theory and case studies in original ways (independent learners).
-Through designing presentations, activities for the class and response packs for organisations, you will have to solve problems in communicating about peace and war (problem solvers).
-Through the one-minute reports and shorts you'll develop skills in verbal communication; through the project you'll develop communication written communicators).
+All the assessment tasks require you to find materials for yourself and to connect theory and case studies in original ways (independent learners).
+Through designing a presentation, an activity for the class and an information packs, you will solve problems in communicating about peace and war (problem solvers).
+Through the one-minute reports and short you'll develop skills in verbal communication; through the project you'll develop skills in written communication (effective communicators).
 By addressing issues of war, peace, violence and nonviolence that are vital to individuals and the world community, you will develop a greater appreciation of your role in society and how you can act responsibly (responsible).

-Informed

-Have a sound knowledge of an area of a disciplinary study or interdisciplinary area of study offered by the Faculty of Arts through its majors with an understanding of its current issues, their contexts and developments over time.
+Informed Have a sound knowledge of an area of a disciplinary study or interdisciplinary area of study offered by the Faculty of Arts through its majors with an understanding of its current issues, their contexts and developments over time.

-Independent Learners

-Engage with new ideas and ways of thinking, enquiry and critical analysis of issues and research through a sequence of subjects that culminates in the ability to reflect broadly on their field of study.
+Independent Learners Engage with new ideas and ways of thinking, enquiry and critical analysis of issues and research through a sequence of subjects that culminates in the ability to reflect broadly on their field of study.
 Acknowledge the work and ideas of others.

-Problem Solvers

-Take on challenges and apply the relevant skills required to respond effectively to the central issues raised.
+Problem Solvers Take on challenges and apply the relevant skills required to respond effectively to the central issues raised.
 Be flexible, thorough and innovative and aim for high standards.

-Effective Communicators

-Articulate ideas and convey them effectively using a variety of modes.
+Effective Communicators Articulate ideas and convey them effectively using a variety of modes.
 Engage collaboratively with people in different settings.
 Recognise how culture can shape communication.

-Responsible

-Understand how decisions can affect others, and make ethically informed choices.
+Responsible Understand how decisions can affect others, and make ethically informed choices.
 Appreciate and respect diversity.
 Act with integrity as part of local, national, regional, global and professional communities.